sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/StorefrontService/Add-SfServerToCluster.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ###

 ## Return Values

-### Citrix.Storefront.Sdk.Task Or Citrix.Storefront.Datamodel.Cluster
+### Citrix.Storefront.Sdk.Task or Citrix.Storefront.DataModel.Cluster
    Returns cluster description or a task, if ran asynchronously.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 Add-SfServerToCluster -ClusterId (Guid) -ServerName NewSfServer -RunAsynchronously $true
 ```
-#### Description
-Adds "NewSfServer" to cluster with id (Guid).
+   Description<br>-----------<br>Adds "NewSfServer" to cluster with id (Guid).